jhpyle/docassemble/_docs/objects.md

 All **docassemble** objects are instances of the `DAObject` class.
-`DAObject`s are different from normal [Python objects] because they have special attributes that allow their attributes to be set by **docassemble** questions.
+`DAObject`s are different from normal [Python objects] because they have special features that allow their attributes to be set by **docassemble** questions.
 If `fruit` is an ordinary [Python object] and you refer to `fruit.seeds` when `seeds` is not an existing attribute of `fruit`, [Python] will generate an [AttributeError].
-But if `fruit` is a `DAObject`, **docassemble** will be able to intercept that error and ask a question that offers to define `fruit.seeds`, or ask a `generic object` question for object `DAObject` that offers to define `x.seeds`.
+But if `fruit` is a `DAObject`, **docassemble** will intercept that error and ask a question that offers to define `fruit.seeds`, or ask a [`generic object`] question for object `DAObject` that offers to define `x.seeds`.

-If you wish to add an attribute to a `DAObject`, where the attribute itself is a `DAObject`, you may need to use the `initializeAttribute()` method rather than using the `=` operator.
+From the interview author's perspective, `DAObject`s can be treated like ordinary [Python objects] in most ways, but there are exceptions.

 Suppose you try the following: